Advocating for change for women and girls in Georgia.

 Here are a few quick facts about women’s political participation in Georgia.

-Georgia received a D- grade in women’s political participation
+Georgia received a D- grade in women’s political participation in a recent study

 GWPI: A powerful network of advocates

-A total of 80 women advocates have participated in the Georgia Women’s Policy Institute, forming a strong alumni network dedicated to creating positive policy change for women and girls in our state.
+Nearly 100 women advocates have participated in the Georgia Women’s Policy Institute, forming a strong alumni network dedicated to creating positive policy change for women and girls in our state.
 Read below to see a list of current and former GWPI fellows.